 Giorgia Lupi’s Dear Data project

-Dear Data is a year-long data drawing project.
-For this project, Giorgia Lupi and Stefanie Posavec sent postcards with illustrations of personal data to each other every week for a year.
+For Dear Data, Giorgia Lupi and Stefanie Posavec sent postcards with illustrations of personal data to each other every week for a year.

 Lupi explains that experimenting with unusual data visualizations is no modern phenomenon.
 “In the second half of the 19th century, an English physician called John Snow drew a map of the cholera outbreaks in London,” she says.
 “It’s a really famous example of data visualisation.”
 These kinds of public health crises, Lupi believes, force us to confront data sets more regularly and apply their findings to our everyday lives.
 “Over the course of the pandemic, we moved from being a population where only a few of us cared about data to one where every single person relied on charts and numbers that would help us make decisions about whether to leave our homes.
 I would hope the upshot of that is that we have become a slightly more data-savvy population.”